Buckle up and enjoy the drive!

 Direct driving route: 3.5 hours

-Follow the coastal Princes Highway to Batemans Bay.
+Option 1: Follow the coastal Princes Highway to Batemans Bay on the south coast.
 Turn onto the Kings Highway and head to Canberra via the historic towns of Braidwood and Bungendore.

 Direct driving route: 8 hours